2.1 Quantify annual nutrient loads from septic systems

 Importance

-• Appropriate design and size
+• Appropriate design and sizing

 Installation of a septic drain field.
 Source: MPCA